 Bioremediation is a process used to treat contaminated media, including water, soil, and subsurface material, by altering environmental conditions to stimulate the growth of microorganisms and degrade the target pollutants.

-Simply put, bioremediation is the use of either naturally occurring or deliberately introduced microorganisms to consume and break down environmental pollutants and clean a polluted site.
+Simply put, bioremediation is the use of either naturally occurring or deliberately introduced microorganisms to consume and break down environmental pollutants, thereby cleaning a polluted site.

-Bioremediation employs microbe technology.
-The first lifeform on earth, microbes, are essential to life.
+Bioremediation employs microbial technology.
+The first lifeform on Earth, microbes, are essential to life.

-They have always broken down waste, and humans have always used them wittingly or unwittingly in agricultural, domestic, and industrial activities.
+They have always broken down waste, and humans have always used them, whether knowingly or unknowingly, in agricultural, domestic, and industrial activities.

 They can protect crops, promote sustainable farming, and treat wastewater.
 Nothing is a challenge for these microscopic powerhouses.